HBL Power Systems Ltd Directors Report.

 Gulf Batteries Co.
 Ltd (GBC) in the Kingdom of Saudi Arabia (KSA)

-No material changes and commitments have occurred after the closure of the FY 2016-17 till the date of this report, which would affect the financial position of your company.
+No material changes and commitments have occurred after the closure of the FY 2018-19 on March 31, 2019, till the date of this Report, which would affect the financial position of your Company.

 i. in preparation of the annual accounts, the applicable Ind AS accounting standards have been followed and there are no material departures;